Welcome to the Twelfth International Symposium on Pollination

 Most important ISPXII is an opportunity to learn about pollination and pollinators in all fields.
 We, therefore, especially plan to cater for those who would like to learn, meet people with common interests and enjoy themselves.

 Kirstenbosch is a beautiful, world renowned, botanic garden adjacent to Table Mountain.
 ISPXII delegates will have free access to the gardens during the symposium and lunches will be designed for delegates to lunch in the gardens.
-The Mountain is a World Heritage, the Garden has many uniquely Fynbos Floral Kingdom plant species.
-And August / September are the best time to visit the Fynbos.
+The Mountain is a World Heritage Site, the Garden has many unique Fynbos Floral Kingdom plant species.
+And September is the best time to visit the Fynbos.
 Just north of the fynbos (200-500km) is the Nama Karroo, another biodiversity hotspot that in my opinion has much cooler pollinators.

 Connal Eardley (ISPXII Chair) and the ISPXII organising committee